immutables/immutables.github.io/immutable.md

 You can make attributes non-mandatory by using [default attributes](#default-attribute).

 As it stands, empty singleton instances could be combined with builders and constructors as long as all attributes are non-mandatory.
-But if there should be forced one and _only one_ instance of particular immutable type, following recipe will do:
+But if there should be one and _only one_ instance of particular immutable type, following recipe will do:

 + Use `singleton = true` and `builder = false` with `@GenerateImmutable` annotation
 + Do not use any `@GenerateConstructorParameter` on attributes